Welcome to today's edition of the Rush 24-7 podcast.

 Yes, I heard all that.

-I w I was in, I went to the South of France.
+I went to the south of France.

-I'd always wanted to see the South of France.
+I'd always wanted to see the south of France.

 I'd never been there.

-Yeah, they knew we were American.
+Yeah, they knew we were America.

 Did they know I'm an American?

-Of course they knew I'm annoying who I was.
+Of course they knew I'm an American.

 They went on to Rome.